hasura/learn-graphql/tutorials/backend/hasura/tutorial-site/content/authorization/1-todos-table-permissions.md

 Click on `Save Permissions` once done.

 ## Delete permission

+Only logged-in users are allowed to delete a todo entry.

 Finally for delete permission, under custom check, choose `With same custom checks as insert, update`.